This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Heart failure means your heart has become too weak to pump enough blood to your organs and tissues.
-Heart failure is often the result of damage or injury to your heart caused by other heart problems and high blood pressure.
+Heart failure is a condition that does not allow your heart to fill or pump properly.
+Not enough oxygen in your blood gets to your organs and tissues.
+Fluid may not move through your body properly.
+Fluid builds up and causes swelling and trouble breathing.
+This is known as congestive heart failure.
+Heart failure may start in the left or right ventricle.
+Heart failure is often caused by damage or injury to your heart.
+The damage may be caused by other heart problems, diabetes, or high blood pressure.
+The damage may have also been caused by an infection.
 Heart failure is a long-term condition that tends to get worse over time.
 It is important to manage your health to improve your quality of life.
-Heart failure can be worsened by heavy alcohol use, smoking, diabetes, and obesity.

 - You have any of the following signs of a heart attack: